 is fine to start device drivers in your own repository.

 All submissions, including submissions by project members, require abiding to high code quality.
-See Requirements for the expectations and take a look at the driver lifetime management to learn how to contribute new device support.
+See Requirements for the expectations.
+Contributions need to pass the GitHub actions checks and must not introduce flaky tests.

 Every commit is tested on real hardware via gohci workers.